qxxa/instaclaimer/README.md

 - Attempts to claim the username when it becomes available.
 - Supports multi-threading.
 - In the future, support for proxies will be added.

+## Disclaimer

+This project is intended **for educational purposes only**.
+The developer is not responsible for any consequences resulting from its use.